adanna21/workout-app/README.md

 The app features log-in functionality as a way to save routines; however, logging in is not mandatory if the user has no intention of saving their routine.

+First, we constructed a basic back-end server that contains data regarding possible exercises the user can do.

+Once we confirmed that GET requests worked with our API, we constructed a front-end website to serve that data.
+Going through the components, we divided the work, assisting one another with solving errors, until the framework of the project was finished.

+Alongside constructing the `React.js` front-end, we also added back-end functionality we needed, such as for **users** and **routines**.

+Finally, once we determined the functionalities of our front-end to be completed, we styled the application and fixed errors that we discovered.

 ### INITIAL WIREFRAMES

 **Landing Page**